staplesad/noise_monitor_js/progress_notes.md

 5. 29/10/17
 	* fixed time display - starts at 00:05 not 00:00
 	* added function to update the circles as the slider input is changed
+6. 31/10/17
+	* fixed broken js - linked js at top before DOM elements instead of at bottom
+	* refactored parts of slider update

 ##ToDo